 - Helps to open up pores, great for deep cleaning

-- Contains enzymes which help to gently exfoliate the skin
+- Contains enzymes that help to exfoliate the skin gently

 Moisturizing Agents – Carrier Oils and Aloe Vera